The Canadian Code of Advertising Standards

 appropriately by the advertiser will be summarized, without identifying the advertiser or the advertisement.

-correction advertisement that appears in consumer-oriented media addressed to the same consumers to whom the misleading or
+consumer-oriented media addressed to the same consumers to whom the original advertisement was originally directed; or

-resolved by ASC about advertisements that involve apparent infractions of Clauses 1 and 3.
-Neither the advertiser nor the advertisement
+ASC about advertisements that involve apparent infractions of Clauses 1 and 3.
+Neither the advertiser nor the advertisement will be identified.

 Re-Opening a Case